 In times of great stress, it’s important to take radically good care of yourself.
-In times of great stress that also include financial uncertainty, it’s important to be able to it without spending money.
+When that stress also includes financial uncertainty, it’s important to be able to do it without spending money.
 Here are some free ways to take care of yourself during this most difficult season.

 Never underestimate the power of pausing and breathing.
 Even if you just have a minute, it can make a huge difference.
 My favorite is a simple one: Breathe in, 2, 3, 4.
 Hold 2, 3, 4.
 Exhale 2, 3, 4.
 You can always increase the count to breathe in, hold and exhale.